<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 Streamlines DevOps

 Speed in your workflow can often be crucial when it comes to application or software development.
-Microservices allow your application development teams and IT teams to work closely together, and decentralization means that innovation happens faster, your teams have more control over tech stacks, and can manage development and release faster, too.
+Microservices allow your application development teams and IT teams to work closely together.
+Decentralization also means that innovation happens faster, your teams have more control over tech stacks, and can manage development and release faster, too.

 Enables independent scaling